likecoin/docs/general-guides/governance/what-is-a-validator/community-delegation.md

 You are encouraged to update your icon, website and intro on BigDipper, although it is not a mandatory requirement for applying community delegation.
 You are also welcomed to introduce yourself in the [LikeCoin Community Call.](../community-call.md)

 Please note validators' application for community fund cut off day is on the 15th 1200 GMT+8 of each month.
 The committee will then process the applications in batch and make a decision by the 21st 1200 GMT+8 of each month.
 Redelegation of community funds will take effect afterwards.

+We also support service providers like block explorer, wallet or other technical/business partners who wish to receive community delegation as a validator.
+Feel free to email team@liker.land or reach our team on [Discord](http://discord.gg/likecoin).&#x20;

 ### Review Criteria